 What Is Za’atar Manoushe?

-This bread is ubiquitous throughout Lebanon, Turkey and the Levant.
+This bread is ubiquitous throughout Lebanon and the Levant.
 It goes by many different names, including manaqish, manakeesh, manooshe, and man’ousheh.
 But at its core, this is a simple and utterly delicious delicacy with a few key characteristics.

 Za’atar manouche is a round flatbread made with simple ingredients and flavored generously with za’atar and olive oil.